 Turn off the lights at night

 Give the fish some dark time to sleep.
 You can set up a timer to turn off the switch of your tank lighting at night.
 Keeping the lights on without a break can easily stress out the fish.
-When your fish get stress and lose sleep, they are more vulnerable to diseases.
+When your fish get stressed and lose sleep, they are more vulnerable to diseases.

 Introduce hiding spots

 Some fish verities love to sleep in a hiding spot.
 Driftwood is probably the best hiding spot you can provide your fish.
-Natural driftwood is a great add on to your tank.
+Natural driftwood is a great add-on to your tank.
 It will provide beauty, and also some wood verities like Indian almond is capable of balancing the pH in the water.

 Having a big tank with some personal space and good food will be important.
 To avoid stress in fish, providing a good meal and perfect environmental conditions are very important to upkeep good mental health in your fish.
-If your fish get stress, then they will lose sleep.
+If your fish get stressed, then they will lose sleep.
 When they do not get enough sleep, they will probably get ill very quickly.

 Who can sleep in hunger?
 Provide a good healthy meal every day.
 Consider providing a live meal when possible.
 Like humans, fish also need proper nutrients.
 This includes vitamins, proteins, and fibers.
 Usual cheap fish food will not fulfill all these requirements.
 So, do some research on your fish nutrition requirement.